For most law students, federal government and private educational loans are the bulk of their financial aid.

 A student with additional or unmet financial need who does not intend to borrow from the Direct Graduate PLUS Loan program may want to consider applying for a private loan.
 These credit-based loans are funded through private companies and are available to law students who are enrolled on at least a half-time basis.
 The maximum loan amount cannot exceed the total "cost of education" minus other financial aid offered and accepted.
 A brief summary on some of the lenders our students have used in the past is provided below, however, we recommend students read their applications in their entirety before choosing/accepting a private loan.
 Students may select from any private lender and are not limited to the lenders listed below.

-Wells Fargo, Discover and Sallie Mae offer credit-based Bar Examination loans to help cover living expenses during the bar exam study period immediately after graduation.
+There are several private lenders who offer credit-based Bar Examination loans to help cover living expenses during the bar exam study period immediately after graduation.
 Depending on the loan program and your total debt, you may apply for up to $15,000.
 Depending on the lender, graduating law students can apply as early as one year before their graduation date and as late as one year after their graduation date.
 Once you have been approved for a bar loan and have accepted the loan, USF will be notified electronically of your approved loan.
 All approved Bar Exam loan applications must be certified by the Law School Financial Aid Administrator before the funds are made available to you.
 Bar loan funds are mailed directly to the graduating student by the loan vendor.
 International students may be eligible to apply, depending on the lender.
-Please contact the private educational loan vendors for applications and for more information.
-Or drop by the Law School Financial Aid Office to pick up a bar loan brochure.
+Please contact the private educational loan vendors for applications and for more information, or go to our ELMSelect web page and select Law Student.
+Or drop by the Law School Financial Aid Office to get the Bar Examination Loan Publication.